So Tidal is at last streaming hi-res content?

 OK, that’s how the file is packaged and transmitted.
 What happens once the MQA file arrives at my computer/streamer?
 I assume I need to some expensive new gizmo to actually play an MQA file?

 Actually, no. ANY DAC can play it.
 It just won’t see the entire hi-res portion of the file that MQA’s encapsulation has tucked away under the file’s noise floor.

 Right – so how do I access the hi-res portion?

 Any MQA-certified DAC will unfold the 24bit/48kHz file back out to its full resolution – or up to the DAC’s maximum sample rate capabilities – prior to D/A conversion.
 MQA refer to this process of unfolding as ‘decoding‘.

 For example, a 24bit/192kHz studio master folded by MQA down to 24bit/48kHz will be unfolded back out to 24bit/192kHz by the soon-to-be MQA-certified and previously 96kHz-limited AudioQuest DragonFly Black/Red.

-AudioQuest have confirmed that the 96kHz ceiling introduced by the DragonFly’s receiver chip does not affect MQA content arriving as 24bit/48kHz or 24bit/44.1kHz because the MQA unfold takes place inside the DAC.
-The DragonFly Red and Black will therefore decode any sample rate dictated by the MQA studio master: 88.2kHz, 96kHz, 176.4kHz, 192kHz, 352.8kHz etc.
+AudioQuest has confirmed that the 96kHz ceiling introduced by the DragonFly’s receiver chip does not affect MQA content arriving as 24bit/48kHz or 24bit/44.1kHz because the MQA unfold takes place inside the DAC.
+The DragonFly Red and Black will, therefore, decode any sample rate dictated by the MQA studio master: 88.2kHz, 96kHz, 176.4kHz, 192kHz, 352.8kHz etc.